-Still, Secretary Clinton says the international community is coming together on the issue and speaking with one voice.
+MICHELE KELEMEN: Still, Secretary Clinton says the international community is coming together on the issue and speaking with one voice.

-State Department spokesman P.J.
+KELEMEN: State Department spokesman P.J.
 Crowley wouldn't rule that out down the road, but says for now, the U.S. is focused on trying to evacuate Americans.
 He also suggested that U.S. influence in Libya is limited.

-Mr. P.J.
-CROWLEY (Spokesman, State Department): We want to see the bloodshed stop.
+CROWLEY: We want to see the bloodshed stop.
 Our calls have been very clear and very compelling.
 I don't know that we can do any more at this point.

-And it's not just the U.S. that lacks leverage in Libya these days, according to Rob Malley of the International Crisis Group.
+KELEMEN: And it's not just the U.S. that lacks leverage in Libya these days, according to Rob Malley of the International Crisis Group.
 His organization is suggesting a series of steps that the U.S. should take together with the U.N., the Arab League and others if any outside pressure is to work.

 KELEMEN: Unlike in Egypt, where there were institutions like the military that could take over the transition, Malley says Gadhafi's system of governance is all about him and his tribal alliances.
 He didn't even trust the army, Malley says, though Gadhafi came to power in a military coup.

-Mr. MALLEY: Gadhafi has been everything, and he hasn't developed and Libya hasn't developed those institutions that could survive his fall.
-So once he goes, everything might go, and that's going to be a very, very difficult and very different kind of transition - if it came to pass, if it came to that a very different kind of transition to manage and a much greater challenge for the Libyans themselves.
+MALLEY: Gadhafi has been everything, and he hasn't developed and Libya hasn't developed those institutions that could survive his fall.
+So once he goes, everything might go, and that's going to be a very, very difficult and very different kind of transition - if it came to pass, if it came to that - a very different kind of transition to manage and a much greater challenge for the Libyans themselves.

-Michele Kelemen, NPR News, Washington.
+KELEMEN: Michele Kelemen, NPR News, Washington.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.